 - Gentle care of baby after birth, including skin-to-skin and delayed cord clamping.

 - Continuous care after the birth, with special attention to establishing breastfeeding.

 Although midwifery births typically cost less than birth with an obstetrician, the medical aids unfortunately does not always cover it fully, which may mean some extra expenses from your pocket.
 Most women feel that this cost is worth it.

 It is important to note that you should be a low-risk client in order to birth with a midwife.
 If any complications occur, she would have to hand-over care to your obstetrician.

 This is the best option for women with high-risk factors in pregnancy.
 But in South Africa most low-risk mothers who birth in private hospitals will also birth with an obstetrician.

 If you choose this birthing option your doctor will provide your antenatal care, and sonars are usually done at each visit.
 With a gynae you can choose between a vaginal delivery or a Caesarean section.
-Delivery is amost always done in a private hospital.
+Delivery is managed in a private hospital.

 Elective Caesarean section

 This may be done either by choice or for medical reasons.
 You will receive a date and time in advance and will be admitted to the hospital for the procedure.